Star Control: Gameplay

 When two rival starships meet on the battlefield, an arcade-style combat sequence begins.
 Each battle takes place on a single screen with an overhead view, zooming in as the two ships approach each other.
 The battlefield includes a planet as a gravity well, which ships can either crash into, or glide nearby to gain momentum.
 There are 14 different ships to choose from, with unique abilities for each.
 Ships typically have a unique firing attack, as well as some kind of secondary ability.
 For example, the Yehat Terminator has a forcefield, while the VUX Intruder can launch limpets that slow rival ships down.
 Using these weapons and abilities will consume the ship's battery, which recharges automatically (with few exceptions).
 Ships also have a limited amount of crew, representing the total damage a ship can take before being destroyed.
 This ties into the strategic meta-game between combat, where the crew can be replenished at colonies.

 The different starships are organized into two warring factions, the Ur-Quan Hierarchy, and the Alliance of Free Stars.
 Each ship has different strengths and weaknesses, determined by their unique weapons and abilities, as well as their speed, battery, crew (health), and cost.
 Ship selection has a major influence over combat, and players can discover matchups that give them an advantage.
 While expensive ships are usually more powerful, the weaker ships can still win in the hands of a skilled player.
 The screen also displays a cockpit animation for each player, with unique character design for each alien and ship.
-The ships also have distinct sound deign, such as the barking Chenjesu drones, or the Ur-Quan Dreadnaught bellowing "launch fighters" when it initiates a strike.
+The ships also have distinct sound design, such as the barking Chenjesu drones, or the Ur-Quan Dreadnaught bellowing "launch fighters" when it initiates a strike.